zijunsu/Shortcut-3D-UNet-Tensorflow2.0-BraTS-2020/README.md

 # 3D-UNet-Tensorflow2.0-BraTS-2020
-Shortcut 3D U-Net powered by tensorflow 2.0 and the fast preprocessing pipeline with TFRecord for BraTS 2020 challenge
+Shortcut 3D U-Net powered by Tensorflow 2.0 and the fast preprocessing pipeline with TFRecord for BraTS 2020 challenge

 ## BraTS Data
 If you don't have data, you can download it from [CBICA](https://www.med.upenn.edu/cbica/brats2020/data.html ) after registration.
-Or you can download old BraTS version from [Medical Segmentation Decathlon](http://medicaldecathlon.com/) in public.
+Or you can download older BraTS version from [Medical Segmentation Decathlon](http://medicaldecathlon.com/) in public.

 ## Dependencies
 * Python 3